briceln/DataScience/README.md

 ## 1.1.
 Datacamp

 At the begin of the 'Applied Data Science' course, we focused primarily on self-development, in particular self-development in the field of Python and machine learning by following the course of Datacamp.
+In the first weeks, 1 day a week was dedicated to the course on datacamp.
+Having already programmed in Python and having already used object-oriented programming with C++.
+I focused myself on learning the different libraries useful for learning machine learning.

 ### 1.1.1.
 Assessments